digitalservicebund/ris-norms/frontend/README.md

 - `npm run style:check` does linting and formatting
 - `npm run style:fix` will try to fix linting and formatting issues
 - `npm run build` builds the app
-- `npm run histoire` shows the frontend components in isolation

 ## E2E Tests